VCityTeam/PEPR-VDBI/data-integration/README.md

 This test will examine how we can set up initial data workflows (or data pipelines) for extracting knowledge from multiple pdfs using python.

-The proposed workflow does the following:
+The proposed workflow does the following for each input file:
 - step 1: Read a project proposal (PDF), transform its contents to text
 - step 2: excecute a chain of GPT prompts on the text.
 The following script can be used to run a series of ollama prompts based on a configuration file.